Low Vs High Profile Box Spring: Which Is Better?

 Both springs share the same quality and components.
 However, due to the different sizes, each option comes with other characteristics.

-The higher versions provide you with a sense of comfort with their solid support.
+The high-profile box springs provide you with a sense of comfort with their solid support.
 However, they are heavier, making them hard to move around.
 In this case, you may prefer the lower models.

 Hopefully, you will find this article helpful.
 Thank you for reading!